ruanbekker/containers-fan/content/posts/setup-gitea-with-woodpecker-ci.md

 categories: ["containers"]
 ---

 In this tutorial we will setup Gitea as our version control system, and we will setup Woodpecker Ci (Server and Agent) to run our builds from a simple pipeline that we define in yaml, and the best is that our builds runs on containers.
+We will run these on [docker](https://docs.docker.com/get-docker/) and make use of [docker-compose](https://docs.docker.com/get-docker/).

 ## What is Woodpecker